 TN status may be granted for an initial period of up to three years and may be extended indefinitely in three-year increments.

 Departments may wish to hire or retain faculty and highly specialized scientific staff who are non-immigrants who are eligible for TN visa status.
-Departments should contact Amy Ramirez with a job description and a copy of the resume/CV of the prospective employee to determine whether TN eligibility criteria are met.
+Departments should complete a TN request in Sunapsis so the OIS can determine whether TN eligibility criteria are met.
+Submitting TN Requests

 Acquiring TN status